janestreet/core_bench/README.md

 > you're just guessing, and if you're guessing, you're not very
 > likely to write top-notch code

-Core_bench shares some similarities with Haskell's Criterion, though there are significant differences in the underlying approach.

 Install using:
 <pre>